 Complete a Free Application form now

-How Much Does Pre-Settlement Funding Cost?
+How Much does Pre-Settlement Funding Cost?

 A reputable pre-settlement legal funding company will only charge you a small percentage of your final settlement, typically around 1-3% of the amount you’re awarded.
 A good company also won’t charge you anything out-of-pocket to get your funding.

-Due to a lack of regulation of the pre-settlement funding industry, some companies charge their clients exorbitant fees.
+Due to a lack of regulation in the pre-settlement funding industry, some companies charge their clients exorbitant fees.
 Pre-settlement funding companies that try to take advantage of their clients might take up to 50% of a victim’s settlement award as a fee for the funding.

-Reputable legal funding companies with a nationwide footprint can offer you fair rates, whether you need Glendale pre-settlements or financing elsewhere.
+Reputable legal funding companies with a nationwide footprint can offer you fair rates whether you need Glendale pre-settlements or financing elsewhere.
 Always be sure to carefully read the contract before applying for pre-settlement financing to know if the terms are right for you

 Always be sure to carefully read the contract before applying for pre-settlement financing to know if the terms are right for you.

 What Type of Case Can Qualify You for Pre-Settlement Funding?